MatthewNice/I24_processed_data/README.md

 # I24_processed_data

 ## Context
 There is a lot of traffic on I-24, but how will we know where the heavy traffic is?
 What is the time gap of the cars?
 The density of traffic?
 This data can help answer those questions.
+Right now the data is not public, but you can contact Matt at matthew(dot)nice(at)vanderbilt(dot)edu for data access.

 ## Content